Showing 161 items matching "haeusler family"

 Wodonga & District Historical Society Inc

 ... haeusler family..., personal artefacts used by the Haeusler family on their farm..., personal artefacts used by the Haeusler family on their farm ...The Wodonga Historical Society Haeusler Collection provides invaluable insight into life in late nineteenth and early twentieth century north east Victoria.
 The collection comprises manuscripts, personal artefacts used by the Haeusler family on their farm in Wodonga, and a set of glass negatives which offer a unique visual snapshot of the domestic and social lives of the Haeusler family and local Wodonga community.
 The Haeusler family migrated from Prussia (Germany) to South Australia in the 1840s and 1850s, before purchasing 100 acres of Crown Land made available under the Victorian Lands Act 1862 (also known as ‘Duffy’s Land Act’) in 1866 in what is now Wodonga West.
 The Haeusler family were one of several German families to migrate from South Australia to Wodonga in the 1860s.
 This digital image was produced from one of the glass negatives that form part of the collection, probably taken by Louis Haeusler (b.1887) with the photographic equipment in the Wodonga Historical Society Haeusler Collection.
 This item is unique and has well documented provenance and a known owner.
 It forms part of a significant and representative historical collection which reflects the local history of Wodonga.
 It contributes to our understanding of domestic and family life in early twentieth century Wodonga, as well as providing interpretative capacity for themes including local history and social history.Digital image created from the Haeusler Glass negative collection.
-3 ladies in a horse and buggy similar to earlier image, but this time with a house in the background.wodonga pioneers, haeusler family, glass negatives, dry plate photography -
+Mr. and Mrs. Egan standing in front of a house with a saddled horse.
+The house resembles Mick Egan's house in Bonegilla, Victoria which also features in other negatives.wodonga pioneers, haeusler family, glass negatives, dry plate photography, bonegilla families, early victorian housing, egan family -

 Wodonga & District Historical Society Inc